fradevita/FEN/README.md

 # FEN

 FEN = Fortran Environment for Numerics.
-It is as a Fortran environment for performing numerical simulations.
+It is a Fortran environment for performing numerical simulations.
 It is developed for teaching and research activites but with a focus on HPC performances.

 ## Overview